 Firms spend considerable time, money, and resources defending and managing claims.
-Firms can reduce these costs, and mitigate their risks with Victor Risk Advisory.
-It was created in response to requests from our insureds that embedding stronger risk management practices into firm culture was challenging and an easy solution was needed.
-Victor Risk Advisory responds to this need by helping firms:
+Firms can reduce these costs and mitigate their risks with Victor Risk Advisory.
+It was created in response to requests from our insureds that embedding stronger risk management practices into firm culture is challenging.
+Victor Risk Advisory responds to this need with a solution that helps to:

-- Reduce the cost and effort of providing risk management training to employees - Expedite onboarding/training for new employees
+- Reduce the cost and effort of providing risk management training to employees - Expedite onboarding/training for new employees - Offer on-demand educational platform

-- Offer on-demand educational platform - Support employees' needs to optimize tracking and reporting of CE credits - Avoid and mitigate liability claims - Improve project efficiency, performance, and client satisfaction - Maintain a strong financial outlook by managing emerging business risks - Optimize strategic planning with sound risk management protocols - · Protect reputation and brand
+• Support employees' needs to optimize tracking and reporting of CE credits

+- Avoid and mitigate liability claims - Improve project efficiency, performance, and client satisfaction - Maintain a strong financial outlook by managing emerging business risks - Optimize strategic planning with sound risk management protocols - Protect reputation and brand - Embed risk management culture into firm practices that will lead to fewer claims and long-term premium stability